snarkhunter/oofcanvas/manual.md

 These instructions assume that you're familiar with using unix commands in a terminal window.

-1. Prerequisites:  Install the following packages:
+1. On an Mac, using [MacPorts](https://www.macports.org/), type
+    ```
+    sudo port install oofcanvas
+    ```
+    If you want to use Quartz graphics instead of X11, add the line `-x11 +quartz` at the end of the file `/opt/local/etc/macports/variants.conf` before installing
+    OOFCanvas.
+That's it.

+1. On anything other than a Mac using MacPorts, first install the OOFCanvas prerequisites:
    * Python, version 2.7.
-Not 3.x, yet.
+(Not 3.x, yet.)
    * Gtk3, version 3.22.0 or later.
-   * PyGObject, version 3.26 or later.
+   * PyGObject, version 3.22 or later.
    * CairoMM, version 1.12 or later.
    * Pango, version 1.40 or later.
    * PangoCairo, version 1.40 or later.